vburckhardt/markdown-llm-corrector/samples/landing-zone_corrected.md

 ## (Optional) Bastion host

 You can provision a bastion host that uses Teleport.
-App ID is used to authenticate users to Teleport.
+The App ID is used to authenticate users to Teleport.
 Teleport session recordings are stored in a Cloud Object Storage bucket.
-You configure the bastion host components in the [bastion_host.tf](./bastion_host.tf) file.
+The bastion host components are configured in the [bastion_host.tf](./bastion_host.tf) file.

 ### App ID variable

 To use the bastion host, either create an App ID instance or use an existing one.
 If the `use_data` variable is set to `true`, an existing App ID instance is used.
-Set the variable to `false` create an App ID instance.
+Set the variable to `false` to create an App ID instance.

 ```terraform
 object(